A new analysis of the pQCD contributions to the electroweak parameter $\rho$ using the single-scale approach of principle of maximum conformality

 We thank Sheng-Quan Wang for helpful discussions.
-This work was supported in part by the Natural Science Foundation of China under Grant No.11625520 and No.12047564, by the Fundamental Research Funds for the Central Universities under Grant No.2020CQJQY-Z003, and by the Chongqing Graduate Research and Innovation Foundation under Grant No.ydstd1912. \\
+This work was supported in part by the Chongqing Graduate Research and Innovation Foundation under Grant No.CYB21045 and No.ydstd1912, by the Natural Science Foundation of China under Grant No.11625520 and No.12047564, and by the Fundamental Research Funds for the Central Universities under Grant No.2020CQJQY-Z003. \\